opensha/ucerf3-etas-launcher/doc/output_file_formats.md

 | GridNodeIndex| Index in the UCERF3 California gridded region, or -1 if it is a supra-seismogenic fault-based rupture, e.g. `1234` |
 | ETAS_k | ETAS `k` value for this rupture in linear units, useful is aleatory `k` variability is enabled, e.g. `0.00284` |

+There may also be other metadata lines which start with a `%`, either at the beginning or end of the file.
+Be sure to filter those out if not needed.

 Here is a snipped of the first few lines of one such catalog:

 ```